CHAPTER SIXTEEN

 “Fucking French bastard.”

-Blake, Mitchell, and I continued to discuss working-out and fraternity affairs until the cheerful harmony of the party was once again interrupted by violence.
-A small keg party with no more than thirty people was being thrown at the apartment on the other side of the stairway.
-About twenty minutes after Backstreet’s altercation, another fight broke out at this party.
+Blake, Mitchell, and I continued to discuss fraternity affairs until the cheerful harmony of the party was once again interrupted by violence.
+A small keg party was being thrown at the apartment on the other side of the stairway.
+About twenty minutes after Backstreet’s altercation, a fight broke out at this party.

 “Fuck you!”
 I heard a male voice yell.